Making Exercise Healthy Medicine

 How To Remember Healthier Sitting:

-- Please do not e-mail saying, "I read the article, now please tell me how to sit right" or "I am doing the exercises 10 times and still sit rounded, now please write me a personal article on how to stop my pain" or "It hurts to sit at the computer to read your book on fixing pain."
+- Please do not e-mail saying, "I read the article, now please tell me how to sit right" or "I am doing the exercises 10 times and still sit rounded or too tightly arched, now please write me a personal article on how to stop my pain" or "It hurts to sit at the computer to read your book on fixing pain."
 Here is the answer now: If you stop hurting yourself with bad sitting, then the pain can stop.
 This free article tells how.
 More free articles on my Sports Medicine Office page.
 The books tell more.

 - Watch how other people sit - it helps remind you why it is not a mystery when people hurt.